 Advent Candles – I love the concept of the Advent Wreath with the four or five candles in it.
 I used to stress myself out finding the correct colors of candles and trying to create a Sunday morning ritual where we would sit as a family over a wonderful breakfast and contemplate the significance of Advent.
 It never worked and by the time we left for church my husband and I were sweating and totally ticked off with each other and our kids!

-15 Second Craft Idea: when walking home from the school bus stop or walking into the house from the driveway stop at the nearest evergreen tree or bush and snip off a 3 to 6 inch piece.
-Bring it inside and tie some gift wrap ribbon around the top and hang it on a door.
+15 Second Craft Idea: When walking home from the school bus or walking into the house from the driveway stop at the nearest evergreen tree or bush and snip off a 3 to 6 inch piece.
+Bring it inside and tie some Christmasy ribbon around the top and hang it on a door.
 It could be hung on any interior or exterior door.
 A simple, quick reminder of the ever presence of God (plus you get the added bonus of a pine air freshener in your home!).

 Try not to get caught up in all those Pinterest boards challenging you to create Martha Stewart-style crafts, decorations and traditions.
 Give yourself a break.
 Your kids get stressed out when you're stressed out so back off, relax and have fun!